Erna Dorn: Life

 The VVN seems to have played a lead role in building a case against her following the two-year pregnancy.
 In January 1950 she was sentenced to eleven months in jail for "fraud and economic crimes".
 She was expelled from the party.
 Max Gewald had already divorced her in October or December 1949, and taken the further rather unusual step of obtaining an injunction to prevent her from continuing to use her married name - his name.
 From this point till her execution Erna Dorn was held in state detention almost permanently.
 She was released at the end of her initial sentence in December 1950, but after a few weeks at liberty she was arrested in January 1951 and sentenced to eighteen months in jail for theft.
 Unemployed and homeless she had, it was determined, colluded with accomplices to steal the suitcases of travellers at the city's main railway station.
 There had been other instances of theft cited, but she was released in November 1951 as part of an amnesty.
 She was back in prison in December 1951.
 By this time the accounts of herself that she provided were becoming increasingly fantastical and implausible, possibly in order to impress fellow prisoners and possibly in order to avenge herself against people by whom she felt she had been betrayed.

 She provided investigators with ever more far-fetched stories about alleged espionage for western powers and her Nazi past.
-She named Max Gewald, her former husband, as a closet American agent and, later, as Max Baer, a former commanding officer at Ravensbrück.
+She named Max Gewald, her former husband, as a closet American agent and a former commanding officer at Ravensbrück.
 All her allegations were passed on to the newly founded and rapidly developing Ministry for State Security (Stasi) and investigated with excruciating care, causing intense distress to Gewald.
 Finally she created an elaborate past for herself involving work for the Gestapo and the police during the Nazi years.
 At one stage she was released, presumably when interrogators concluded that there was no substance to her self-accusations, but elsewhere in the state hierarchy people evidently took a different view.
 After two weeks she was arrested on suspicion of crimes against humanity and then, on 21 May 1953, sentenced to 15 years in prison by the district court at Halle.
 She had at one stage claimed to be a dog handler at Ravensbrück who had set dogs to tear apart camp inmates.
 It was apparently in this context that she said she had been responsible for the deaths of between 80 and 90 concentration camp inmates.
 However, she was convicted solely on the basis of her own submissions, and the court records consist almost exclusively of notes taken during her interrogation sessions, from which it is apparent that her interrogator, a Leutnant Bischoff, had reacted to her "confessions" with sustained unbelief.
 Had the evidence been persuasive and appropriately corroborated it seems likely that her sentence, having regard to the crimes against humanity for which she was convicted, should have been much harsher than a mere custodial one.